THE

 LOSS

-See the recording and powerpoint of a presentation I made on 3 December based on my initial draft.
+See the recording and powerpoint of a presentation I made on 3 December 2025 based on my initial draft.
+This blog post on using grief as a metaphor to understand UN contraction is drawn from the book.

 ---